When Only the Final Text Survives: Implicit Execution Tracing for Multi-Agent Auditing: Introduction

-\paragraph{Our Approach.} We introduce IET (\emph{Implicit Execution Tracing}), a keyed, privacy-preserving attribution framework that encodes agent identity directly into the token distribution during generation.
-Rather than relying on external logs or metadata, IET injects statistically controlled, key-conditioned signals into the decoding process, enabling post-hoc recovery from the final text alone.
-At inference time, we first detect segment boundaries using sliding-window statistical scoring combined with change-point detection, and then assign an agent label to each recovered segment based on its aggregated attribution signal.
+\paragraph{Our Approach.} We introduce IET, a keyed, privacy-preserving auditing framework that encodes agent identity directly into the token distribution during generation.
+Rather than relying on external logs or metadata, IET injects statistically controlled, key-conditioned signals into the decoding process, enabling recovery from the final text alone at audit time.
+The auditor first detects segment boundaries using sliding-window statistical scoring combined with change-point detection, and then assigns an agent label to each recovered segment based on its aggregated attribution signal.
 The resulting segment sequence induces a transition structure over agents.
 This formulation supports robust boundary detection and segment-level attribution across diverse coordination patterns, while remaining well-defined even when the underlying execution is partially concurrent or unobserved.

 \paragraph{Contributions.} Our main contributions are summarized as follows: \begin{itemize}[itemsep=1pt, topsep=2pt, parsep=0pt, partopsep=0pt]